Friday, December 30, 2016

 Her shirt says "Santa, Stop Judging"

 The Girl and Teddy were here about 5 days.
-Seems like shorter.
-I wish Houston was not so far away.
-I bet she does, too.
+I wish Houston was not so far away and I bet she does, too.
 We are discussing whether it would be a good idea for us to keep Teddy over the busy season.
 I hate that for her, as Teddy is therapeutic for her after a long day.
 But I also hate thinking of him alone in a quiet apartment for hours and days on end.

-The tree on Christmas morning.
-We all slept in and took our time opening gifts.
+On Christmas morning we all slept in and took our time opening gifts.
 Then we had a breakfast casserole and sangria.
-Mostly people layed around the rest of the day and did whatever they wanted to.
+Mostly people lay around the rest of the day and did whatever they wanted to.

 The Girl gave me some nail supplies since she knows I have been stressing the condition of my hands.
-I think I have narrowed the culprit of the weak and peeling nails to the hand foam we use at work.
-Not only is it alcohol-based, but harsh enough to kill germs, and apparently nails, too.
 I'm going to keep them polished so they will look better, start back up on the biotin, and treat them gently.

 Happy last Friday of the year!